PUNTA ARENAS SATELLITE STATION

 The station has its own power backup and generation system (UPS and diesel).

-The Punta Arenas Station is located 28 km North of the main city and is accessible via a main paved road throughout all the year.
-When this station is used in combination with SSC's Dongara and Yatharagga stations in Australia, unmatched coverage opportunities are available for polar orbiting missions.
+The Punta Arenas Satellite Station is located 28 km North of the main city and is accessible via a main paved road throughout all the year.
+When this station is used in combination with SSC's WASC in Australia, unmatched coverage opportunities are available for polar orbiting missions.

 - 52°56' South